Cylinder (firearms): Swing-out cylinder

-At the end of the 20th century, the most widely adopted method of loading and unloading a revolver is the swing-out cylinder, invented by several people in early 1860s, not counting Louis-Francois Devisme's 1858 swing-out barrel and cylinder arrangement or Daniel S. Moore's swinging barrel and cylinder assembly in 1860, amongst them were Charles W. Hopkins in 1862, and Benjamin F. Joslyn in 1863, whose designs featured cylinders only partially moved away from the frame and ejector rods, and a design by Italian gunsmith Alessandro Guerriero in 1865 that featured a swing-out cylinder that fully moved away from the frame.
+At the end of the 20th century, the most widely adopted method of loading and unloading a revolver is the swing-out cylinder, invented by several people in the 1850s and 1860s, not counting Moutier's and Louis-Francois Devisme's swing-out barrel and cylinder arrangement of 1857 and 1858 respectively, although in his English patent filed shortly after his French one Devisme made a brief reference to swinging out the cylinder both with and without the barrel, or Daniel S. Moore's swinging barrel and cylinder assembly in 1860, amongst them were Charles W. Hopkins in 1862, and Benjamin F. Joslyn in 1863, whose designs featured cylinders only partially moved away from the frame and ejector rods, and a design by Italian gunsmith Alessandro Guerriero in 1865 that featured a swing-out cylinder that fully moved away from the frame.
 The cylinder is mounted on a pivot that is coaxial with the chambers, and the cylinder swings out and down (to the left in most cases, as most people hold the gun right-handedly and uses the non-dominant left hand to load the cylinder).
-An important feature of all modern designs is an extractor operated by a rod projecting from the front of the cylinder assembly, invented by French gunsmith Louis-Francois Devisme in 1858 and American gunsmiths William C. Dodge and William Mason in 1865, though Dodge would later claim to have been contemplating his invention as early as 1861, and Italian naval officer Augusto Albini in 1869.
+An important feature of all modern designs is an extractor operated by a rod projecting from the front of the cylinder assembly, invented by French gunsmith Louis-Francois Devisme in 1858 and American gunsmith William C. Dodge in 1865, though Dodge would later claim to have been contemplating his invention as early as 1861 although his design was not a true swing-out cylinder in the sense that it is understood today, and Italian naval officer Augusto Albini in 1869.
 When pressed, it will push all fired rounds free simultaneously (as in top-break models, the travel is designed to not completely extract longer, unfired rounds).
 The cylinder may then be loaded, singly or again with a speedloader, and then closed and latched back into place.
-Automatic simultaneous extraction of cartridges is also sometimes found on top-break revolvers and an early example of such a system was patented in France and Britain by the Frenchman Pierre Drivon in 1865.